The Mutter Paneer masala recipe is tasty and easy. Paneer is a good source of calcium. Paneer is low in calories and is

-Once it reaches the desired consistency, switch off the flame, and add fresh cream garnish with cilantro.
-The fresh cream brings you the restaurant like the taste.
+Once it reaches the desired consistency, switch off the flame and add fresh cream garnished with cilantro.
+The new cream brings you a restaurant-like taste.
 But it is purely optional.

 Serve Paneer Mutter Masala with hot roti and fried rice.

 - 1 cup paneer / cottage cheese